davidglevy/databricks-hail-installation/README.md

 Import this repository into your Databricks Workspace.

 ### Step 2 - Build Hail

+Please select your preferred version of Hail, default is "0.2.112".
+Changing this will affect some of the paths.

 This step will use a generic DBR 12.2 LTS cluster (single node) to build the core hail artifacts needed for our Hail cluster.
 This step can take quite a while